mcconnellsoftware/mcconnellsoftware.github.io/_pages/about.md

 ## A bit about me...

-I’m a freelance software developer working mainly with Java, Spring, SQL and NoSQL databases, and smatterings of other good stuff: JSON, XML, scripting languages and whatnot.
+I’m a software developer working mainly with Java, Spring, SQL and NoSQL databases, and smatterings of other good stuff: JSON, XML, scripting languages and whatnot.
 I’m based in Central Scotland.

 ## ...and a bit about this site